-In example 2 (b), the middle component is a singleton leaf.
-Finger tree is recursive, apart from f and r, the middle is a deeper finger tree of type Tree ($Node\ a$).
+In (5), the middle component is a singleton leaf.
+Finger tree is recursive, apart from f and r, the middle is a deeper finger tree of type Tree (Node a).
 One more wrap, one level deeper.
 Summarize above examples, we define insert a to tree T as below: